Qorvo/qpg-openthread/README.md

 #### QPG7015M

-Thread examples are available for the QPG7015M Evaluation kit with RaspBerry Pi.
-See [QPG7015M instructions](qpg7015m/doc/README.md) to setup an OpenThread application on these platforms.
+Thread examples are available for the QPG7015M Evaluation kit with Raspberry Pi.
+See [QPG7015M instructions](qpg7015m/doc/README.md) to setup an OpenThread application on this platform.

 All files required are stored in this repository under